Lutheran Church – Missouri Synod: Synod

-The LCMS as a whole is led by an ordained synodical president, currently Reverend Matthew C. Harrison.
-The president is chosen at a synodical convention, a gathering of the two membership groups (professional clergymen and lay representatives from the member congregations).
+The LCMS as a whole is led by an ordained synodical president, currently Matthew C. Harrison.
+The president is chosen at a synodical convention, a gathering of the two membership groups (clergymen and lay representatives from the member congregations).
 The convention is held every three years; discussions of doctrine and policy take place at these events, and elections are held to fill various synod positions.
-The next LCMS convention is currently scheduled to take place in 2023 due to the COVID-19 pandemic.
+The latest LCMS convention took place in 2023 in Milwaukee, Wisconsin.
 Local conventions within each circuit and district are held in the intervening years.